aadyash24/To-Do-List-App/README.md

 # Python To-Do List Application

-A modern and aesthetic desktop To-Do List application built with Python and Tkinter.
+A desktop To-Do List application built with Python and Tkinter.
 This application helps you manage your tasks efficiently with features like task prioritization, completion tracking, and persistent storage.

 ## Features